 Tokyo Bubble Tea is a local homegrown bubble tea concept that serve Japanese-Western dishes that are best paired with their wide selection of fun milk tea concoctions!

 JiPan Cafe & Bakeshop – multiple branches

 Jipan Cafe and Bakeshop has been offering authentic Japanese cuisine since in 1992.
 They offer assorted breads and a wide selection of sweet and savory pastries.
 Read more here.

 Mitsuyado Sei-Men is an international franchise by the UCC Group and is widely known as ‘The House of Tsukemen‘ (or ‘dipping noodles’).
 Its interiors are reminiscent of old town Japan.
 It’s for people who love thick noodles and cheese.

-What to order: Shoyu Ramen, Karashi, Char-Siu Ramen
+Recommended orders: their Shoyu Ramen, Karashi, and Char-Siu Ramen

 Ramen Kuroda – multiple branches